-Jevgenijs Steinbuks is an Economist at the World Bank's Development Research Group, Environment and Energy Research Team.
+Jevgenijs Steinbuks is an Economist in the Sustainability and Infrastructure Team of the Development Research Group.
 His areas of expertise are in energy and environmental economics, industrial organization, and real estate and urban economics with a particular focus on households’ and firms’ investment problems.
 His current research focuses on sustainable resource and land use, electric power, and energy demand and efficiency.
 Dr. Steinbuks has extensive experience with academia, public sector and international institutions.

 Before joining the World Bank, he worked as a research economist at the Center for Global Trade Analysis, the Department of Agricultural Economics at Purdue University; the Electricity Policy Research Group, University of Cambridge; the Enterprise Analysis Unit at the World Bank, and Credit Research Center at Georgetown University.
 He also spent a number of years with the Ministry of Foreign Affairs of Latvia, working primarily on Latvian economic integration in the EU and WTO.
 Dr. Steinbuks taught a number of graduate and undergraduate courses in economics at the University of Cambridge, Miami University, the George Washington University, and the University of Latvia.
 His research is published in peer-reviewed academic journals and is regularly presented at international conferences and workshops.
 Jevgenijs Steinbuks has his PhD in Economics from the George Washington university.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?

 Thank you for agreeing to provide feedback on the new version of worldbank.org; your response will help us to improve our website.